just-buildsystem/justbuild/share/man/just-repository-config.5.md

    length 5, with the remaining arguments being the global repository name, the module name, the target name, and the configuration, in that order.

+ - *`"tree structure"`* refers to the directory structure of a file root.
+   The list has to have length of 2 and the second argument contains the global name of the repository which workspace root gets taken for computation.

 Repository description
 ----------------------